piizei/azure-ai-ocr/README.md

 ```bash
 poetry install --with ui
 ```
-an run `./ui.sh` in the root folder. (env is picked from .env file in the root folder)
+then run `./ui.sh` in the root folder. (env is picked from .env file in the root folder)

 ## Develop